JetBrains/teamcity-documentation/topics/git.md

 <td>

 Specify here when the `git clean` command is to run on the agent, and which files are to be removed.

+If a build configuration depends on multiple VCS roots, we suggest that you configure separate agent checkout directories for each of these roots, using [VCS checkout rules](vcs-checkout-rules.md).
+This way, `git clean` will never delete these checkout directories during cleaning.

 </td></tr><tr>